spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

     > These lines ensure that the SpatialOS Unreal GDK can override Unreal's network replication.
     >
-    > If you ever need to run with default Unreal networking for workflow or validation reasons, untick `Spatial Networking` in the `Play` drop down menu in the Unreal editor.
+    > If you ever need to run with default Unreal networking for workflow or validation reasons, un-tick `Spatial Networking` in the `Play` drop down menu in the Unreal editor.
 This flag is maintained in your Unreal config files under `/Script/EngineSettings.GeneralProjectSettings` and is also valid for non-editor builds.
     >
     > You can easily switch between networking modes using this checkbox.
 As the SpatialOS Unreal GDK is in pre-alpha, switching back to Unreal's networking may be a viable way to work around some issues you may encounter, and may speed up your iteration.
 However, in Unreal networking mode you lose access to key multi-server features of the GDK, which may lead to erratic behavior.
     >